honordevop/UDACITY-Bikeshare-Data_Science_Project/README.md

-# Data Exploration with pandas on Bikeshare Data
+# Data Exploration with pandas and numpy on Bikeshare Data
 _A Python project using pandas to explore bikeshare data._

 # Project Overview